ffloyd/flows/docs/result_objects/basic_usage.md

 err(:http_error, msg: 'error')
 ```

-You cannot provide metadata using helpers and it's ok: you shoudn't populate metadata in your business code.
+You cannot provide metadata using helpers and it's ok: you shouldn't populate metadata in your business code.
-Metadata is designed to use in library code and when you have to provide some metada from your library - just use `.new` instead of helpers.
+Metadata is designed to use in library code and when you have to provide some metadata from your library - just use `.new` instead of helpers.

 ## Inspecting Results